-The CPC Connections Webinar Series is launching with Committing to Carbon Neutrality: Measuring, Reducing and Offsetting Your Organization’s GHG Footprint, with speakers from CPC, EcoAct and SustainCERT.
-Join us on June 16!
+The CPC Connections Webinar Series recently launched with Committing to Carbon Neutrality: Measuring, Reducing and Offsetting Your Organization’s GHG Footprint, with speakers from CPC, EcoAct and SustainCERT.
+Thank you to all who joined us on June 16.

 Given the influence a lender can have on the economics and the conditions of building stock, CPC seeks environmental and social sustainability in all of its endeavors.

 CPC literally wrote the book on underwriting efficiency: Our Underwriting Efficiency handbook is the industry-leading guide to this practice.
 By underwriting projected savings/performance into the first mortgage economics, additional loan proceeds can be made available to help cover the cost of the efficiency measures.
 The cost savings associated with energy efficient measures plays a key role in ensuring long-term economic stability of multifamily properties, furthering CPC’s mission.